KirtiMhjn/CodeAplpha-Project/README.md

 image Gallery Satup Project -1

-Here's a basic music player implementation using HTML, CSS, and JavaScript.
-The player will have play, pause, next, and previous controls, along with information about the currently playing track.
+Here's a basic implementation of an image gallery using HTML, CSS, and JavaScript.
+This example will allow users to view a collection of images and navigate through them using "Next" and "Previous" buttons.

-Explanation
+Explanation -

-HTML: Defines the structure of the music player, including the audio element, controls, and track title.
-CSS: Provides styling for the player, including button design and overall layout.
-JavaScript: Handles the music player functionality:
-Tracks: An array of track objects, each containing a title and file path.
-Controls: Play, pause, next, and previous buttons that interact with the audio element.
-LoadTrack Function: Updates the audio source and title for the currently selected track.
-Customization
+ HTML: The gallery consists of a container with an image element and navigation buttons.
+ CSS: The layout is centered using flexbox, with styles for buttons and image scaling.
+ JavaScript: An array stores the image filenames.
+The "Next" and "Previous" buttons navigate through the array, updating the displayed image.
-Replace "path/to/a.mp3" with the actual file paths to your music tracks.
+ You can replace "image1.jpg", "image2.jpg", etc., with the actual paths to your images.
-Add more tracks to the tracks array as needed.
-You can enhance this player by adding features like volume control, progress bar, or shuffle functionality.
-This basic music player demonstrates how you can use JavaScript to create an interactive and functional web application.